 Game 2 – Augustana 1, Capital 0

-With two outs in the top of the sixth, Kelsey Heiland singled to right field.
+With two outs in the top of the sixth, Augustana's Kelsey Heiland singled to right field.
 Shelby Grandt tried to score from second, but Luce had other ideas and put a throw on the money.
-Grandt slid way outside and missed the plate as Hayslett dove towards the back side of the plate to tag Grandt before she could score.
+Grandt slid too far outside and missed the plate as Hayslett dove towards the back side of the plate to tag Grandt before she could score.

 The game remained scoreless through seven complete innings.
-In extra innings a runner is placed on second to start the inning.
-Alaina Hofmann doubled to left center and scored Grandt who was placed on second.
+In extra innings a runner, the last recorded out in the previous inning, is placed on second to start the inning.
+Alaina Hofmann doubled to left center and scored Grandt, who was placed on second.
 Cap got out of the inning without surrendering another run.

 Despite being no-hit by Hoffman, Capital managed to draw seven walks for the game.